 Search smarter to find the best information.

 When researching your symptoms – Include the activity that may have contributed to the pain.
 Even if the injury didn’t happen while running – it may be caused by running, your running gear OR show up while not running.
 Overuse injuries, pain or fatigue can pop up at any point during training.
+If you’re dealing with bunions, it’s best to speak with a specialist to get the right treatment and advice on how you can continue running.
+Those who have hammer toes may need to undergo a hammer toe surgery to correct the deformities.

 Example: Don’t just search – – ‘Pain on top of foot ‘